opentok/opentok-rtc/README.md

 - `FB_DATA_URL`: Firebase database URL.
 - `FB_CREDENTIAL_PATH`: Firebase database secret.

+*Note:* If needed, if you can supply the content of the service account credential file, instead of mentioning path to the file.
+You can can add content of the credential file as the value of either the `Firebase.credential` property of `./config/config.json`, or as the `FB_CREDENTIAL` environment variable.
+This is useful for automated environments like Heroku where you would prefer to set all configuration values as environment variables.

 #### Firebase iOS app configuration

 If you want to use OpenTokRTC's iOS app, you will need to [setup a new iOS app in Firebase](https://firebase.google.com/docs/ios/setup) and download the `GoogleService-info.plist` file for that app.
 Open the downloaded file.
 You will need two values of two keys from that file, `GCM_SENDER_ID` and `GOOGLE_APP_ID`.
 Once you have these two values, add/update the following values in `./config/config.json`: